heroiclabs/nakama-docs/docs/deployment-digital-ocean.md

 Running Nakama in a Digital Ocean droplet is a great way to develop using Nakama without needing to install it locally.

-We’ll install Nakama on your Digital Ocean droplet using our standard [Docker installation guide](install-docker-quickstart.md) but first there are some things we need to configure on the droplet.
+You can install Nakama on your Digital Ocean droplet using the [Docker installation guide](install-docker-quickstart.md) but first there are some things that need to be configured on the droplet.

 ## Droplet configuration